She would stare out

 Celebrated for their valor

-In some never-ending struggle
+In the never-ending fight

-Against the shoreline
+Against the shoreline?

-Probably they’re just waves
+Ultimately, I think they’re just waves

-Doing what waves always do
+Doing what waves have always done

-Struggling to get by
+Who are struggling to get by

 Hey Austin.
 Thanks for sharing your poetry.
 It is the only thing I understand on your website.
 When I read about disabilities and whatever, I thought you meant human handicaps lol.
 But I will stop by occasionally to check out if more poetry is on here.